eas342/tshirt/README.md

 # Welcome to Time Series Tools!

 ## Installation
- - Clone this git repository and `pip install` any dependencies.
+ - Clone this git repository and `pip install` any dependencies (see next section).

 ### Dependencies
  - `astropy`, `numpy`